adamelliotfields/dotfiles/readme.md

 #### Windows

 The steps are similar to Linux, but you need to install [Gpg4win](https://www.gpg4win.org).
-To get the key ID, use Cmdlets instead of `grep` and `cut`:
+Get the key ID using Cmdlets:

 ```powershell
 $yourKey = gpg --list-keys --with-colons $YOUR_EMAIL |